Making the Most of the SECURE Act’s New 10-Year Rule

 The New 10-Year Rule

-The new rule for adults who inherit an IRA from their parents in 2020 and beyond is that they must liquidate that account within 10 years.
+The new rule for adults who inherit an IRA from their parents in 2020 and beyond is that they must empty that account within 10 years.
 The 10-year clock starts ticking the year after the death of the original owner.
-For example, if John’s mother passed away in 9/1/2020, the first year for calculating 10-year period would be 2021.
-Therefore, John would have to totally liquidate the account by the end of the tenth year—in this case, 12/31/2030.
+For example, if John’s mother passed away on 9/1/2020, the first year for calculating the 10-year period would be 2021.
+Therefore, John would have to totally empty the account by the end of the tenth year—in this case, 12/31/2030.

 Three Strategies to Mitigate the Impact of the 10-Year Rule